DJ Nira: DDT Pro-Wrestling (2004–present)

 Nira is best known for his tenure with DDT Pro-Wrestling.
 He often wrestled in unusual matches such as the 34-person tag team match from DDT New Year's Gift Special 2015 where he teamed up with sixteen tag partners among which were Daisuke Sasaki, Kota Ibushi, Michael Nakazawa, Saki Akai and Super Sasadango Machine to defeat the likes of Makoto Oishi, Shuji Ishikawa, Konosuke Takeshita, Sanshiro Takagi and Shigehiro Irie.
 Another special match in which he worked was a drinking match at BJW/DDT/K-DOJO Sapporo Pro-Wrestling Festa 2013, a cross-over event produced by DDT in partnership with Kaientai Dojo and Big Japan Pro Wrestling on October 14 where he teamed up with Ryuji Ito to beat Masa Takanashi and Ryuichi Sekine.

 He worked in many of the promotion's signature events.
-One of them is DDT Peter Pan, branch of events in which he wrestled most of the times in Rumble rules matches for the Ironman Heavymetalweight Championship.
+One of them is DDT Peter Pan, branch of events in which he wrestled most of the time in Rumble rules matches for the Ironman Heavymetalweight Championship.
 He made his first appearance at Peter Pan 2009 from August 23 where he competed in this kind of match also involving Toru Owashi, Giru Nakano, Yumiko Hotta, Riho and others.
 Two years later at Ryōgoku Peter Pan 2011 on July 24, Nira competed in another rumble rules match again involving notable opponents such as Yuzuki Aikawa, Tsuyoshi Kikuchi, Emi Sakura and Cherry.
 At Budokan Peter Pan on August 18, 2012, Nira defended the Ironman Heavymetalweight Championship in the rumble match unsuccessfully in front of the winner Yoshiaki Fujiwara, Mio Shirai, Tomomitsu Matsunaga, Ken Ohka and others.

-As for the DDT Judgement branch of events, Nira made his first appearance at Judgement 2009 on April 5, 2009, where he firstly defeated Mammoth Handa and Yoshiaki Yago in a three-way match to qualify in a #1 Conterdership Double Chance Battle Royal with a contract suspended above the ring to challenge for the KO-D Openweight Championship, match which also involved the winner Harashima, Daisuke Sekimoto, Poison Sawada Julie, Kazuhiro Tamura and others.
+As for the DDT Judgement branch of events, Nira made his first appearance at Judgement 2009 on April 5, 2009, where he first defeated Mammoth Handa and Yoshiaki Yago in a three-way match to qualify in a #1 Conterdership Double Chance Battle Royal with a contract suspended above the ring to challenge for the KO-D Openweight Championship, match which also involved the winner Harashima, Daisuke Sekimoto, Poison Sawada Julie, Kazuhiro Tamura and others.
 At Judgement 2016: DDT 19th Anniversary on March 21, 2016, Nira teamed up with Dai Suzuki defeating Seiya Morohashi and Hoshitango.
-Morohashi was the King of Dark Champion but Nira did not take the title off him due to the "loss meaning successful defense" of the title rule.
+Morohashi was the King of Dark Champion.
+However, Nira did not take the title off him due to the "loss meaning successful defense" of the title rule.